mdkarimullahaque/da6401_assignment1/README.md

 Instructions to train and evaluate the neural network models:

-To train a neural network model for image classification on the Fashion-MNIST dataset using categorical cross-entropy loss, import feed_forward_neural_network.py, and use feed_forward_neural_network.Feed_Forward_Neural_Network with any configuration to create the neural network.
+To train a neural network model for image classification on the Fashion-MNIST dataset using categorical cross-entropy loss, import network.py, and use NeuralNetwork with any configuration to create the neural network.
 To train a neural network model:

-use feed_forward_neural_network.Feed_Forward_Neural_Network.{optimizer}
+use NeuralNetwork.{optimizer}
 optimizer: optimization routine
- (stochastic_gradient_descent, momentum_gradient_descent, nesterov_accelerated_gradient_descent, rmsprop, sdam, nadam)

-main.py: creates the sweep and randomly searches for best hyperparameter, it runs for 200 counts maximum.

-1. To upload the example images from each class and the confusion matrices given as images Example_Image.png and Confusion_Matrix.png in this repository, run the file titled: confusion_matrix_and_Quest_1.py.

-8. To train the model on Squared Error loss: run the file titled: train_for_squared error.py

-10. To train the model on MNIST dataset: run the file titled: train_for_mnist.py
+ (Normal, Momentum, Nesterov, AdaGrad, RMSProp, Adam, Nadam)

 Link to the project report: https://api.wandb.ai/links/mdkarimullahaque-iit-madras/amny3btr

 The NN training framework: